 Best for: Teams with strong security policies who need provable guarantees, developers comfortable with git, and anyone working on long-term projects where setup time amortizes to zero.

-Which Strategy Should You Use?
+Which Security Strategy Should You Use?

 Choose based on your risk profile: